deepjavalibrary/djl-serving/serving/docs/lmi/tutorials/trtllm_manual_convert_tutorial.md

 ## Load on SageMaker LMI container

-Finally, you can use the following configuration to load your model on SageMaker:
+Finally, you can use one of the following configuration to load your model on SageMaker:

-Environment variables:
+ ### 1. Environment variables:
 ```
 OPTION_MODEL_ID=s3://lmi-llm/trtllm/0.5.0/baichuan-13b-tp2/
 OPTION_TENSOR_PARALLEL_DEGREE=2
 OPTION_MAX_ROLLING_BATCH_SIZE=64
 ```

-Or `serving.properties`:
+### 2. `serving.properties`:

 ```
 engine=MPI